Bootstrapping Pions at Large $N$: Positivity bounds

 \subsection{Comparing with previous work}

 The program of constraining pion scattering amplitudes from the simple assumptions of unitarity, crossing symmetry and boundedness has a long history dating back to the '60s \cite{Martin1969}.
 Naturally, not all of our results are new.
-For example, the positivity of the low-energy coefficients of the chiral Lagrangian (which implies $\tilde g_2,\tilde g_2'\geq 0$) has been known since time immemorial \cite{Pham:1985cr}.
+For example, the positivity of the low-energy coefficients $\ell_2\geq 0$ and $\ell_1+\ell_2\geq 0$ has been known since time immemorial \cite{Pham:1985cr, Adams:2006sv}.
+In our language, these translate into $\tilde g_2'\geq 0$ and $4\tilde g_2-\tilde g_2'\geq 0$ (i.e. the ``Skyrme line'').
 Similarly, some lower bounds on the combination of couplings\footnote{Since the (finite $N$) low-energy couplings of the chiral Lagrangian run with energy due to loops, it is customary to give their values at the mass of the pion using the beta function from one-loop chiral perturbation theory \cite{Leutwyler:1997yr}:

 Clearly, this is not well defined in the chiral limit, one should take $m_\pi\simeq 139.57\,$MeV for these formulae.} $\bar \ell_1 + 2\bar \ell_2$ were derived long ago \cite{Ananthanarayan:1994hf,Pennington:1994kc}.
-In our language, this combination is related to the bound $4\tilde g_2-\tilde g_2'\geq 0$ (i.e. the ``Skyrme line''), as we will explain below.
 Recently, with the improvement of computational power, there has been a resurgence of this program using a variety of methods that have led to a menagerie of new bounds.
 In this subsection we compare our results with a few recent papers.

-In a very nice recent work \cite{Alvarez:2021kpq} (which builds on \cite{Manohar:2008tc,Mateu:2008gv}), for example, they derived bounds for the chiral Lagrangian using techniques similar to ours.
+In a very nice recent work \cite{Alvarez:2021kpq} (which builds on \cite{Manohar:2008tc,Mateu:2008gv}), they derived bounds for the chiral Lagrangian using techniques similar to ours.
 Although the core idea of using dispersion relations to bound the low-energy coefficients is shared by both approaches, there are significant differences that we now outline.
-On the one hand, they consider massive pions and include loops in chiral perturbation theory (which correspond to $1/N$ corrections), which makes their results much closer to nature, while our target is the Platonic ideal of large $N$ QCD in the chiral limit, of which the real world is but an imperfect shadow.
+On the one hand, they consider massive pions and include loops in chiral perturbation theory (that correspond to $1/N$ corrections), which makes their results much closer to nature, while our target is the Platonic ideal of large $N$ QCD in the chiral limit, of which the real world is but an imperfect shadow.

 On the other hand, their method does not exploit all the constraints that the dispersion relations provide.
 The reason is that they truncate the low-energy amplitude either to $O(p^4)$ or to $O(p^6)$ (respectively, NLO or NNLO in chiral perturbation theory).
 Keeping all orders in \eqref{eq:Mlow} allowed us to derive an infinity of null constraints that we took into account completely (up to numerical convergence, which seems quite fast).
 Null constraints~\cite{Caron-Huot:2020cmc, Tolley:2020gtv} are the key improvement that allowed us to use all the information hidden in the dispersion relations.
 In addition, since they work at finite $N$, their Regge behavior is worse than \eqref{eq:Regge} and they need at least two subtractions, reducing the number of constraints they have access to.